iDigBio/spreadsheet-skills/index.md

 #Data Carpentry {{ page.topic }} for {{ page.domain }}
 =======

+This lesson was recently copied from Data Carpentry Better Spreadsheet Skills for Ecologists.
 Data Carpentry's aim is to teach researchers basic concepts, skills, and tools for working with data so that they can get more done in less time, and with less pain.
 The lessons below were designed for those interested in working with {{page.domain %}} data in {{page.topic %}}.